-Findings collected from the Banca dei Territori Division customers; the year 2021 includes for the first time the survey dedicated to Agribusiness customers, launched in June 2021 with the creation of the related commercial area.
+\ Findings collected from the Banca dei Territori Division customers; the year 2021 includes for the first time the survey dedicated to Agribusiness customers, launched in June 2021 with the creation of the related commercial area.

-INNOVATION, DIGITAL TRANSFORMATION AND CYBERSECURITY Digital payments D Loan 17 PARTNERSHIPS FOR THE GOALS 8 m 137 disbursed during 2022 51 disbursed since launch
+INNOVATION, DIGITAL TRANSFORMATION AND CYBERSECURITY

+Digital payments

+D Loan

 The new 2022-2025 Business Plan includes heavy investments in the Group's technology infrastructure, to provide all customer segments with an innovative, safe and effective offering.
-In this respect, digital payments witnessed steady growth, amounting to 137 million at the end of 2022 (+169% compared to 2021).
-In line with the targets of the new Business Plan, the Group launched Isybank, a new Digital Bank, already operational with ~340 dedicated specialists, in the context of which the offering structure and functions have already been defined.
+In this respect, digital payments witnessed steady growth, amounting to 137 million euro at the end of 2022 (+169% compared to 2021).
+In line with the targets of the new Business Plan, the Group launched lsybank, a new Digital Bank, already operational with ~340 dedicated specialists, in the context of which the offering structure and functions have already been defined.